If you’re on the Guest List, as soon as we have good introductions to send your way, or a good group, we’ll coordinate things like:

 Fitness Classes and Happy Hours

-Speaking of social experiences, Marco also hosted a fitness program in the park for a while, which turned into a happy hours crew, and in just a couple of months turned into family, one of the coolest groups of close friends, which, though all live in different cities now, to this day still plan yearly trips and adventures together.
-“Street Gyms” as we called it, lasted for almost two years, but forged friendships for a lifetime.
+Marco also hosted a fitness program in the park, which turned into a happy hour crew, and into family, though all now live in different cities, to this day, they still plan yearly trips and adventures together.

 Bootcamp and happy hours crew